alexholmes/blog/_posts/2012-08-16-full-jekyll-VM-setup.markdown

     shell$ sudo yum install gcc rubygems ruby-devel shell$ sudo gem install jekyll

-## Create a crontab entry
+## Create a crontab entry and script to generate the blog

-We're going to use Jekyll to write to the Nginx HTML directory, and since we're going to do this as the `bloguser` user, we'll first need to wipe-out the contents of that directory, and `chown` it so that the `bloguser` can write to it:
+We're going to setup Jekyll to write to the Nginx HTML directory, and since we're going to do this as the `bloguser` user, we'll first need to wipe-out the contents of that directory, and `chown` it so that the `bloguser` can write to it: